In the second computer module, you will learn how to import files into R. In addition, you will learn how to select and order data within objects.

 function, which reads a file and imports it as a data frame.
 For

-certain file types, variations of this function are also available in R,
+certain file types, variations of this function are also available—for

-you open the original .txt file, you can see that each line contains a
+file, you can see that each line corresponds

 read.csv()

-function is the path to your text file, including the name and extension
+function is the path to your text file, including the file name and

-(.txt) of your file.
-And R automatically assigned the data to an object
+extension (e.g., .txt).
+R automatically assigns the data to an object

-Now, let’s import another dataset by using the more general function
+Now, let’s import another dataset using the more general function

 read.table()